vzhou842/victorzhou.com/content/posts/2019-04-04-intro-to-random-forests.md

 Intuitively, we want a decision node that makes a "good" split, where "good" can be loosely defined as **separating different classes as much as possible**.
 The root decision node above makes a "good" split: _all_ the greens are on the right, and _no_ greens are on the left.

 Thus, our goal is now to pick a root node that gives us the "best" split possible. **But how do we quantify how good a split is?** It's complicated.
-I wrote [an entire blog post about a common way to do this using a metric called Gini Impurity](/blog/gini-impurity/). **← I recommend reading it right now** before you continue.
+I wrote [an entire blog post about one way to do this using a metric called Gini Impurity](/blog/gini-impurity/). **← I recommend reading it right now** before you continue.

 ---